bbbradsmith/huffmunch/README.md

 # huffmunch

-This is the future home of a practical generic compression library for the NES or other 6502 platforms.
+This is a practical generic compression library for the NES or other 6502 platforms.

-This is currently under construction, not yet ready for use.
+**This is currently under construction, not yet ready for use.**

 ## Method